Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 manipulate parts of **object A** to which no access is given via **reference A**.
 The data structure of **object B** can be chosen freely by using a different data structure.
 The use of **reference A** may cause unexpected values to be used.
-By a careful choosing these values, a manipulation of the stack, and thus a ROP chain execution, is possible.
+By carefully choosing these values, a manipulation of the stack, and thus a ROP chain execution, is possible.
 Subsequently, a payload is written to the JIT area via the ROP chain and executed.